Gottfried Aust

 Gottfried Aust (5 April 1722 – 27 October 1788) was a German master potter.
 He was the first master potter in the Moravian community in today's Old Salem, North Carolina.

 Early life

 Aust was born in Heidersdorf, Germany.
-After learning the weaving trade from his father, he left home in 1742 for the Moravian congregation in Herrnhut, over 60 mi from his family home.
+After learning the weaving trade from his father, he left his family home in 1742 for the Moravian congregation in Herrnhut, over 60 mi away.
 There, he learned the pottery trade from Andreas Dober.
 A decade later, he moved to Niesky, where he remained for two years.

 He sailed from London, aboard the Irene, on 22 September 1754, and arrived in New York two months later.
-He settled in Bethlehem, Province of Pennsylvania, working for master potter Michael Odenwald.
+He settled in Bethlehem, Province of Pennsylvania, working for master potter Johann Michael Odenwald.
 He moved to Bethabara, Province of North Carolina, part of the Wachovia Tract, in October 1755, shortly after the Moravian Church expanded to the American South from Pennsylvania.

 Career

 One of Aust's earthenware teapots, with slip decoration, created between 1756 and 1771.

 Aust was a pioneer in the use of creamware, white, salt-glazed stoneware and tin-glazed earthenware.
 His apprentices included Rudolph Christ.

 The former location of Aust's pottery in Old Salem (and believed to be the first pottery shop in the colony) is now occupied by the Dr. John Francis Shaffner House, which was built in 1873.